American Airlines Flight Forced to Make Unscheduled Stop After Cleaning Fluid Spill

-An American Airlines flight from London, U.K., to Philadelphia, U.S., had to make an unscheduled stop in Dublin, Ireland, on Saturday because of an odor called by a spilled cleaning fluid that led three people to go to the hospital, American Airlines confirmed to TIME.
+An American Airlines flight from London, U.K., to Philadelphia, U.S., had to make an unscheduled stop in Dublin, Ireland, on Saturday because of an odor caused by a spilled cleaning fluid that led three people to go to the hospital, American Airlines confirmed to TIME.

 Flight 729 landed safely in Dublin at 1:15 p.m.
 “Two crew members and one customer were taken to the hospital for evaluation.
 All were released yesterday,” a spokesperson for the airline told TIME in a statement.